Intel Arc: Drivers

 Performance on Intel Arc GPUs has suffered from poor driver support, particularly at launch.
 An investigation by Gamers Nexus discovered 43 known driver issues with Arc GPUs, prompting a response and acknowledgement of the issues from Intel.
 Intel CEO Pat Gelsinger also blamed driver problems as a reason for Arc's delayed launch.
 A beta driver from October 2022 accidentally reduced the memory clock by 9% on the Arc A770 from 2187 MHz to 2000 MHz, resulting in a 17% reduction in memory bandwidth.
 This particular issue was later fixed.

-Intel provides an open source driver for Linux too.
+Intel provides an open source driver for Linux.

 DirectX 9 compatibility

-Officially, Intel Arc only supports the DirectX 11, DirectX 12 and Vulkan APIs in games.
-As a result, Arc GPUs perform worse in older games that are based exclusively on DirectX 9 such as CS:GO, League of Legends and StarCraft II when compared to similar GPUs from Nvidia and AMD.
+As of the Alchemist generation, Arc only includes direct hardware support for the DirectX 11 & 12 and Vulkan graphics APIs, with the older DirectX 9 & 10 and OpenGL APIs being supported via a real-time compatibility layer built into Intel's graphics driver.
+As a result, Alchemist GPUs perform noticeably worse than competing Nvidia and AMD GPUs in software that can only use these older APIs, including multiple DirectX 9-based esports games such as Counter-Strike: Global Offensive, League of Legends and StarCraft II: Wings of Liberty.
 There is also a performance gap between DirectX 11 and DirectX 12.

 A December 2022 driver update improved Arc compatibility and performance with DirectX 9-based games.
 According to Intel, the driver update made Arc GPUs up to 1.8x faster in DirectX 9 games.

-A February 2023 driver update further improved Intel Arc's performance on DX9 based games.
+A February 2023 driver update further improved Arc's performance on DirectX 9-based games.